 - How words are altered to form plurals, abstract nouns etc.

 - Strategies to help them develop as confident spellers.

 - Exception to common rules to help them spell 'tricky words'.

 - A range of strategies to help them remember unusual words.

-Children in Years 1-6 are given weekly spelling lists to learn and in KS2 will be expected to write a sentence for each spelling word for homework.
+Children in Years 1-6 are given weekly spelling lists to learn and activities to complete.
 Children will then be tested on these words weekly.

 Here are some of the strategies that will help your child become a confident and accurate speller: